Cavalcade (play): Revivals and adaptations

 The play was first revived in the West End in 1966, at the Scala Theatre, with a cast of 96 drama students from the Rose Bruford College.
 The reviewer in The Times found Coward's work remained "dazzling and durable".
 The first professional revival was in 1981 at the Redgrave Theatre in Farnham in a production directed by David Horlock and with a cast of 12 professional actors and 300 amateur performers.
 That production was filmed by the BBC and shown in 1982 as a two-part documentary, Cavalcade – A Backstage Story.
 In 1995 a production starring Gabrielle Drake and Jeremy Clyde as Jane and Robert Maryott played at Sadler's Wells Theatre, London and on tour.
 The Citizens Theatre, Glasgow, presented the play in 1999, in a production by Philip Prowse.

 A film adaptation in 1933 won three Academy Awards, including "Best Picture".
-C. A. Lejeune called it "the best British film that has ever been made", and expressed exasperation that British studios had not taken the play up instead of allowing it to go to Hollywood.
+C. A. Lejeune called it "the best British film that has ever been made", and expressed exasperation that British studios had not taken the play up, instead allowing it to go to Hollywood.
 (Note: "Why must a couple of dozen British artists go half across the world to make a film of British life under a British director from a play by a British dramatist?")
 Cavalcade was adapted for BBC radio by Val Gielgud and Felix Felton and broadcast three times in 1936.
 A 1970s television series, Upstairs, Downstairs, was to some extent based on the play.